-The Power Supply Unit incorporates a built-in solar charge management feature, which will control the input from a separate solar panel and regulator.
-Depending on the charge state of the batteries, the solar power will be directed to the required battery, and continuously monitored to ensure optimum operation.
-For this system to operate intelligently, the shutdown button should be left switched on.
-If the shutdown button is turned off then the solar panel will charge the vehicle battery only.
+The EC403PSU, EC454PSU or EC456PSU PSUs incorporate a built-in solar charge management feature, which will monitor the input from a separate solar panel and regulator if fitted.
+The current produced from the solar regulator is displayed along with an indication of which battery is being charged.
+Depending on the charge state of the batteries, the solar power will be directed to the required battery and continuously monitored to ensure optimum operation.